vielhuber/gists/gists/lamp #windows/README.md

 - switch php/cli version (globally and host based)
 - access via all devices in your local network
 - support for different networks
-- real ssl certificates for all hosts and all devices
+- real ssl certificates for all hosts and all registry.npmjs.orgdevices
 - supports reverse proxy configuration
 - native linux performance (can handle node_modules and vendor) with wsl2
 - php debugging and profiling with xdebug